 Book With ConfidenceOur Safe Travel Policy

-The dignity of the venerable structure, the quiet serenity it imparts on us and our guests, the stupendous views it offers and the impressive sight it provides by itself, its now whitewashed bulk sitting against the brown and grey of the cliff face, make the visit a uniquely memorable experience.
-It is added to by the hospitality of the monks (the Chozoviotissa has three at present), who serve their visitors loukoumi (Turkish delight), water and rakomelo, a speciality of Amorgos (and other places), grape spirit flavoured with honey, cinnamon and cloves.
+The dignity of the venerable structure, the quiet serenity it imparts on us and our guests, the stupendous views it offers and its impressive white-washed beauty all make the visit a uniquely memorable experience.
+It is added to by the hospitality of the monks (the Chozoviotissa has three at present), who serve their visitors loukoumi (Turkish delight), water and rakomelo, a speciality of Amorgos (and other places): a grape spirit flavoured with honey, cinnamon and cloves.

 Leave a Reply